 Do you love your coffee with crema?
 If you do, we are not surprised!
-In fact, we love ours the same way too!
+We love ours the same way too!
 Crema is that reddish-brown foamy layer on top of an espresso shot.
-It adds a great deal of aroma and flavor to any cup of Joe.
-It is formed once air bubbles come in contact with finely ground coffee’s oils.
+It adds great aroma and flavor to any cup of Joe.
+It is formed once air bubbles come in contact with finely ground coffee oils.
 To some, this is the “Guinness effect” because it resembles the head on a pour of the Irish stout.

-It takes a top quality and well-ground coffee together with a skilled barista to create an espresso with some good crema on top.
+It takes a top-quality and well-ground coffee together with a skilled barista to create an espresso with some good crema.
 But what if your espresso has not enough crema?
 This may result in an unsatisfying coffee experience.
-If you wanna make sure to always have that crema, you better tune in!
+So if you always want that crema, you better tune in!

 So what is the perfect crema?